dib-lab/2020-workflows-paper/README.md

 We take this very seriously.
 If you experience harassment or notice violations of the code of conduct, please raise the issue to one of the project organizers (@taylorreiter or @bluegenes).

 ## Project Description
 <!-- usage note: edit this section. -->

-With advances in technology and decreases in cost, high through put sequencing is now accessible and affordable at large scale.
-Analysis, not data generation, is now the bottleneck for biological sequencing data.
-This bottleneck can be partially alleviated by workflow systems.
+As the scale of biological data generation has increased, the bottleneck of research has shifted from data generation to analysis.
+Researchers commonly need to build computational workflows that include multiple analytic tools and require incremental development as experimental insights demand tool and parameter modifications.
+Data-centric workflow systems can alleviate some of these challenges, but knowledge of and training in these techniques is still lacking.
 We aim to generate a guide for biologists that are new to workflow-enabled data-intensive biology.
-This repository is an online, collaborative guide written with [manubot](https://manubot.org/).
-We are seeking input from workflow-enabled biologists of all levels anywhere in the world.

 Our goal is to generate a helpful set of "Good Enough" Practices (GEP) for leveraging workflow systems to streamline large-scale biological analyses.
  [Our initial version](https://github.com/bluegenes/2020-latex-gep) has been much improved through iterations of feedback primarily from members and friends of the [DIB-lab](http://ivory.idyll.org/lab/).
 While the practices are written with specific examples for high-throughput sequencing data, we hope many of the perspectives and guidance provided by the document apply more generally to all workflow-enabled biology.

-We would be happy to broaden this document with additional practices and strategies used by other members of the data-intensive biology community, and welcome all constructive feedback.
-This repository is also a living document that aims to consolidate and integrate helpful information about workflow systems and their applications in data-intensive biology.
+This repository is a living document (written with [manubot](https://manubot.org/)) that aims to consolidate and integrate helpful information about workflow systems and their applications in data-intensive biology.
+**We welcome constructive feedback from workflow-enabled biologists of all levels anywhere in the world.**

 We hope this document will facilitate and ease the adoption of workflow systems for large scale analysis of sequencing data.

 ## Contributions